-The Pricing Committee approved the request and increased NovoLog and Novolin on May 28, 2014, three days before the 2015 CVS Caremark Part D pricing protection went into effect.
-He are the area of the price increase aimed at CVS Caremark Part D's 2015 price protection loophole, this time with its basal insulin, Levemir.
-Contract Operations Vice President Farruq Jafery informed the Pricing Committee that Sanofi had increased the price of Lantus-16.1% for the vial and 9.9% for the pen He and that Novo Nordisk should follow their actions.
-He recommended Novo Nordisk follow Sanofi's lead and swiftly institute an identical pricing change (as discussed in further detail above) to avoid \$13 million in incremental price protection rebates.
+The Pricing Committee approved the request and increased NovoLog and Novolin on May 28, 2014, three days before the 2015 CVS Caremark Part D pricing protection went into effect.463 Two days later, Novo Nordisk took another price increase aimed at CVS Caremark Part D's 2015 price protection loophole, this time with its basal insulin, Levemir.
+Contract Operations Vice President Farruq Jafery informed the Pricing Committee that Sanofi had increased the price of Lantus-16.1% for the vial and 9.9% for the pen464-and that Novo Nordisk should follow their actions.
+He recommended Novo Nordisk follow Sanofi's lead and swiftly institute an identical pricing change (as discussed in further detail above) to avoid \$13 million in incremental price protection rebates.465